Mark Labbett (all series)

 The most steps set for The Chaser was 28.
 This was set on 17 June 2010.
 Chaser Mark Labbett scored 27 before his time ran out.
 This feat was set again on 20 March 2012 and Chaser Paul Sinha also scored 27 before his time ran out.

 The least steps set for The Chaser was 7.
 This was set on 30 November 2012.
 Chaser Mark Labbett caught them with 1:33 left on the clock.
+This was achieved again on 2 April 2014 and Chaser Anne Hegerty caught them with 1:31 left on the clock.

 The second series (shown in 2010) featured a phone-in viewers competition, entitled The Chaser's Offer.
 It was dropped after the second series concluded its run.
 A phone-in contest returned in autumn 2012, this time asked by an anonymous ITV voice.